 Pie crust: strips of pie dough top the fruit layer in a lattice and is usually called southern peach cobbler.
 It's a great way to use leftover homemade pie crust.

 Traditional biscuits: this is how my grandmother made them.
 She simply put her favorite biscuit (buttermilk scones most of the time) on top.
+You can use store-bought canned biscuits and make a quick peach cobbler with biscuits.

-A cobbler is topped by a biscuit-style, doughy batter, while crisps and crumbles have a crunchy topping with a higher butter content and no liquids.
+A cobbler is topped with a biscuit-style, doughy batter, while crisps and crumbles have a crunchy topping with a higher butter content and no liquids.
 Both have a syrupy fruit layer at the bottom, but the top layer makes them different desserts.

 Related recipes you might like: